Ex-spy chief says outdated UK anti-terrorism laws are not fit for purpose

 Jonathan Evans, director-general of MI5 from 2007 to 2013, said laws should allow the intelligence services to properly monitor possible threats to national security.

-Islamist gunmen killed 17 people in Paris earlier this month, pushing enhanced anti-terrorism laws up Britain's political agenda.
-Britain is on its second-highest threat level, meaning an attack is considered highly likely.
+Islamist gunmen killed 17 people in Paris earlier this month, pushing enhanced anti-terrorism laws up the political agenda in Britain.

 "The legal powers under which the police and security agencies access communications for intelligence or evidential purposes have become outdated; they were not designed for the current digital world," Evans wrote in the Sunday Telegraph newspaper.